sc-ventures/cloudbreak-documentation/docs/external-db.md

 1. Register it in Cloudbreak web UI or CLI.
 2. Use it with one or more clusters.
 Once registered, the database will now show up in the list of available databases when creating a cluster under advanced **External Sources** > **Configure Databases**.

+**Prerequisites**

+If you are planning to use an external MySQL or Oracle database, you must download the JDBC connector's JAR file and place it in a location available to the cluster host on which Ambari is installed.
+The steps below require that you provide the URL to the JDBC connector's JAR file.

+> If you are using your own [custom image](images.md), you may place the JDBC connector's JAR file directly on the machine as part of the image burning process.

 **Steps**